Dedicated to my friend, Cathie Duvall,

-“Look, Cat, there ain’t none of us who don’t want someone to love us and care for us and provide that warm body we can curl up to in bed.
-Maybe you never expected to have that—until now.
+“Look, Cat, there ain’t none of us who don’t want someone to love and care for us and provide that warm body we can curl up to in bed.
+Heaven knows I’m thankful for the affections of my own missus.
+Maybe you never expected to have such things—until now.
 Maybe the subconscious part of your head is trying to protect this relationship by making you bite your tongue around your new husband.
 I think your heart knows what it wants, Cat, and it’s trying to keep your marriage from being spoiled by that ‘strong character’ of yours.”

 I sighed uncertainly and voiced perhaps my greatest fear.
 “I don’t want this marriage to change me.”

-“Well it’s darn well gonna do just that.
-It already has.
+“Well it’s dern well gonna do just that.
+Aye, it already has!
 And, although you seem reluctant to admit it, I think deep down you want this to work out, even if it means softening up your nature a bit.”

 I locked my jaw defiantly and looked to the treetops, squinting at nothing.
 Was he right?
 Was this involuntary submissiveness simply a manifestation of my deeper desire for a successful marriage?

 “It’s okay to let your guard down and love someone, Cat.
 It’s okay to be happy.”

 I didn’t reply to Dompier’s advice, but I let it ruminate in the back of my mind.
 As luck would have it, we spotted antlers—a six-point buck—sticking up from the ditch ahead.
 I crouched low and overtook my partner, coming to the drop from within our cover of trees.
 There was more than one buck.
 All three were fast on their hooves when we were spotted, but my arrow was swift and accurate.